donkracho286/episode-prep/open/quantunTron.md

        non-linear manner with weight"
       - component complexity and availability
       - heat development and dissipation?
-  - Quick assembly
+  - Quick assembly and transportation
   - Structure: carbon?

 * Uses
   - Monitoring of "long" things: pipelines, railtracks
-  - Grid'ing, cartography, crop monitoring
+  - Grid'ing, cartography, crop monitoring (comparison to cubesats e.g. by planet)
   - Other examples?
 Military?
     how is operation from ships different? -> landing spot might move :-)
   - Talk about typical payloads.